CSCfi/Kielipankki-utilities/docs/howto_protected_packages.md

 Source data of a resource as well as its VRT version can be offered in the download service of Kielipankki [http://www.kielipankki.fi/download](http://www.kielipankki.fi/download "http://www.kielipankki.fi/download").
 Add link to howto_download_package.md

+General principles:

+- The package containing confidential files should remain encrypted whenever possible, until the package is made available in the download service with the appropriate access restrictions.

+- The time of processing confidential data in unencrypted form should be minimized and the processing must only take place in the environments we have agreed to trust.

 ## Receiving confidential data (RES +PRIV)

-The zip file should be encrypted all the time, until it ends up in the download service with RES protection.
+The delivery method must be explicitly agreed with the researcher/depositor providing the original data.

+Packaging the data for delivery:

-The researcher should provide us with a password-protected zip file.
+If possible, the researcher should provide us with a password-protected zip archive that includes the confidential data set in an unencrypted zip file.
+It is then easier for us to first decrypt the archive and then to re-encrypt it with another password for our internal use.
-The un-encrypted zip file should be included within an encrypted zip file.

-e.g. via Filesender, downloadable via Puhti web interface to Puhti

-To do: Create instructions for the researchers
+- To do: Create instructions in the Portal for the researchers/depositors

+DELIVERY OPTION 1: The package can be delivered, e.g., via [Filesender](https://filesender.funet.fi/).
+It can then be downloaded to Puhti (via [Puhti web interface](https://www.puhti.csc.fi/)).

-The password could be delivered via SMS, to have two different routes.
+- The password should be delivered via another communication method, e.g., via SMS, to reduce risks.

+DELIVERY OPTION 2: The researcher can hand the data over to a Kielipankki staff member on external disk.

+DELIVERY OPTION 3: The researcher can make the encrypted package directly accessible to a Kielipankki staff member on a sufficiently secure service (as recommended by their home university) for sharing data.

 ## Storing confidential data